AdonisTk/spring-professional-certification/README.md

 ## DI Basics
 - Reduces coupling between classes
 - Classes do not obtain their dependencies (collaborators), Spring container provides proper dependency based on configuration provided
-- Enables easy switching of dependencies based en current needs - local development vs production environment, easy mocking for unit tests, in memory database vs production one, etc.
+- Enables easy switching of dependencies based on current needs: Local development vs production environment, easy mocking for unit tests, in memory database vs production one, etc.
 - Promotes programming to interfaces
 - Spring-managed objects are called "beans"
 - Beans are written as POJOs, no need to inherit Spring base classes or implement spring interfaces
 - Classes can be completely independent of Spring framework (although for convenience Spring annotations are often used)
-- Lifecycle of beans is managed centrally by Spring container (eg. enforces singleton state of bean/ one instance pers session. one instance per HTTP request/...)
+- Lifecycle of beans is managed centrally by Spring container (eg. enforces singleton state of bean/ one instance per session. one instance per HTTP request/...)
 - Spring configuration (including DI) is possible either via XML or Java configuration files (newer, more popular approach)

 ## Spring Application Context